Apă

 15 photographies | 60x50 cm | 2020

 Magical water lilies, an amphibian creature, a former scientist looking like a babushka and a crochet rug take place in the heart of a river.
-This is a setting and the protagonists of the fable told by the Moldavian duo Dutca-Sidorenko.
+This is a setting and the protagonists of the fable told by the duo Dutca-Sidorenko.

 In the form of a visual tale, the artists’ duo dedicate their joint work to the Dniester River, which is rises in the Carpathian mountains and flows into the Black Sea.
 Carolina Dutca, who is from Bender, a small town near the river, wants to evoke various issues related to the river, such as excessive sand exploitation, abandoned ships, floods that erode the water and waste dumps.
 While researching the history of Transnistria, a Moldavian region bordering Ukraine, the artists discovered that the White Water Lily was an endangered species.